CLass of 2022

 Monica Limas is the Director at the Center for Employment Training Immigration and Citizenship Program.
 She has made significant advancements in delivering affordable and culturally sensitive immigration legal services to mixed-status families in Santa Clara County.
 For the last decade, Monica has organized up to nine legal service organizations to provide a massive one-day workshop where thousands of people receive a free legal consultation, application assistance, and education to apply for citizenship completely free of charge.
 As a former City of San Jose employee, she supported neighborhood leadership development, community organizing, and grassroots advocacy.
 Her civic awakening developed after she volunteered as an Emergency Relief Vehicle Supervisor in New Orleans, LA following Hurricane Katrina.
 Monica’s creative approach to management and community building is influenced by her experience as a Senior Producer for Media G3, where she launched an email marketing software that increased brand recognition, product loyalty, and sales growth.
 Monica Limas was born in Aguascalientes, Mexico, and immigrated to the United States with her family when she was six years old.
 She is a native Spanish speaker and is the first one in her family to graduate from college.

-Lizbeth Lopez is a proud Chicana public health professional.
-Lizbeth currently serves as the Business Sector Lead for the County of San Diego Health & Human Services Agency Live Well San Diego Support Team providing support to businesses and organizations as the region undergoes economic recovery from the COVID-19 pandemic.
+Lizbeth currently serves as the Health Planning & Program Specialist for the county of San Diego Public Health Services.
 She is managing the County’s annual Love Your Heart event which brings together community partners to prevent heart disease and stroke and empowers the public to take control of their own health.
 During the COVID-19 pandemic, Lizbeth was deep in the trenches leading various operational efforts aimed at reducing the negative impact and spread of COVID-19 and increasing vaccinations in the region.
-Throughout her career as a public health professional and especially during COVID-19, Lizbeth has made it a priority to serve communities who have been disproportionately impacted by health diseases and provide resources and services in an equitable manner.
+Throughout her career as a public health professional and especially during COVID-19.
 Lizbeth is actively involved in different communities including being the Co-Chair for the MANA de San Diego Health Committee and Co-Lead for the Membership Committee for the San Diego County Latino Association.
-Lizbeth is passionate about increasing community engagement amongst the Latinx community.

 Program Manager | Planned Parenthood Mar Monte | Central Valley